Sustainability Snacks with Sasha

 It’s been fascinating reading about the history of ESG, and how it became a key metric that investors use to measure how well a company addresses risks and concerns related to environmental, social, and corporate governance issues in its day-to-day operations.

-A key inception point was at the United Nations in the early 2000’s.
-“The goal of ESG investing was “to try and create a positive virus that we could plant in mainstream finance and investment to start a different conversation that these issues are real, they’re material, and they affect your long-term investments,” said Paul Clements-Hunt, the former head of the U.N.
-Environment Programme Finance Initiative, or UNEP FI, which played a crucial role in popularizing the idea…
+A key inception point was at the United Nations in the early 2000’s. “’The goal of ESG investing’ was to try and create a positive virus that we could plant in mainstream finance and investment to start a different conversation that these issues are real, they’re material, and they affect your long-term investments,” said Paul Clements-Hunt, the former head of the U.N.
+Environment Programme Finance Initiative, or UNEP FI, which played a crucial role in popularising the idea.

-..the.. team had an ambitious idea: to mobilize the world’s largest investors to act on major global issues.
-The idea went that the priorities of the United Nations were actually aligned with the needs of long-term investors — insofar as a stable environment and world generally contribute to a more prosperous economy.”
-You can read all about it here: They helped create ESG.
-Two decades later, some see a mess.
+The team had an ambitious idea: to mobilise the world’s largest investors to act on major global issues.
+The idea went that the priorities of the United Nations were actually aligned with the needs of long-term investors, insofar as a stable environment and stable world generally contribute to a more prosperous economy.

 Bon Appetit!